 The lake of Val Vestino is an artificial basin included in the municipality of Gargnano nestled between the mountains of Val Vestino which offers visitors a wonderful panorama with pleasant contrasts between the lake, the plain, the hills and the mountains.
 In addition, the lake is located within the Wilderness Area, isolated and wild, a suggestive fjord with forest and pre-alpine formations, which can be reached on foot or by canoe.

 When the pumping of the water of the Ponte Cola Dam is almost absent, it is possible to witness a surprising spectacle: from the lake emerge the ruins of the Lignago Customs House, which once separated the Austrian Empire from Italy.

-What to do and what to see in Gargnano.
+Things to do and what to see in a day trip in Gargnano.

 Bogliaco, seat of the Vela Gargnano club, hosts numerous international sailing events, first of all the Centomiglia.
 The vast and picturesque hinterland is suitable for countless excursions on foot, on horseback, by mountain bike and by car.

 According to tradition, the introduction of the lemon tree on Lake Garda dates back to the 13th century by the Franciscan friars.
 This cultivation at almost 46° latitude was possible thanks to the mild lake climate and the invention of special greenhouses: the lemon houses.

 The structure of the lemon house included three walls (up to 10 meters high) and a side open to the sun, facing East South-East; here high stone columns supported movable panels (windows and wooden roofs) which closed the greenhouse in the cold season.